Electronic Application System

 - Ability to complete the research in the funding period

-The applications that make it past stage 1 are then looked at by the senior management team of our Research department.
-This team decides on how each application fits in with our research strategy and our specific research goals.
-This team is particularly interested in projects that they think can be developed into real therapies fastest.
+The applications that make it past stage 1 are then looked at by the Cure/Improving Lives (C/I) senior management team.
+The C/I team comprises JDRF entire research department.
+This scientific team decides on how each application fits in with JDRF research strategy and our specific research goals.
+This team is particularly interested in projects that can be developed into real therapies fastest.
 Additional criteria for review include:

 - Relevance of the proposed research to our overall goals